The Donation Process

 To determine eligibility to donate we will:

-- Ask questions about your health, travel, and medicines.
+- Ask questions about health and travel.

-- Take donor blood pressure and temperature.
+- Take donor blood pressure, temperature, and pulse.

 If you are able to donate we will: